 New York will ban the sale of ICE cars and light-duty trucks starting in 2035.
 In September 2021, Governor Kathy Hochul signed a bill implementing the future ban.
 The New York law also seeks to eliminate emissions from medium- and heavy-duty vehicles by 2045.
-The state government is required to create a detailed plan for zero-emissions vehicle development by 2023.
+The state government is required to create a detailed plan for zero-emissions vehicle development by the end of 2023.

 The New York ICE ban has eyes on the truck sector.
 Governor Hochul instructed the Department of Environmental Conservation (DEC) to propose new regulations that will accelerate the adoption of electrified trucks in particular.

 “When adopted, this new regulation will require an increasing percentage of all new trucks sold in New York to be zero-emissions vehicles beginning with the 2025 model year, cementing our state as a national leader on actions to address climate change while spurring economic opportunities and helping to reduce air pollution,” said DEC Commissioner Basil Seggos.

 Massachusetts ICE Ban